 A 2016 science plan published by members of both communities provided a synthesis of carbon fluxes in key regions of North America and highlighted research and observational gaps for future study.
-Members of these communities have since come together again to contribute to the 2nd State of the Carbon Cycle Report (SOCCR-2), which is due out later this year.
+Members of these communities have since come together again to contribute to the 2nd State of the Carbon Cycle Report (SOCCR-2).
 These two documents, as well as the earlier published 2011 U.S. Carbon Cycle Science Plan and soon to be completed NACP Science Implementation Plan, will serve as important guideposts for future carbon cycle science research, and this group's efforts will build upon recommendations and priorities put forth in these community-vetted documents.

 Simone Alin (NOAA/PMEL)